jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-7-1-developingembeddedlinuxaudioapplications.md

 As it turns out, this decision is not particularly straightforward.
 One thing that is standard at least is that one will have an easier time using a Linux host -- macOS and Windows are possible as well, but when cross-compiling for embedded Linux (as opposed to a "bare metal" embedded system), using a non-Linux host further muddies an already complicated process.
-(Though on Windows, [VisualGDB for Visual Studio](https://visualgdb.com/tutorials/beaglebone/) seems like a promising cross compilation solution!
+(Though on Windows, [VisualGDB for Visual Studio](https://visualgdb.com/tutorials/beaglebone/crosscompiler/) seems like a promising cross compilation solution!)
-Never tried it personally so I can't vouch for it explicitly.)

 From there, if you have chosen to use Linux, you need to choose a Linux distro suitable for cross-compilation.
 When it comes to cross compilation, not all distros are built equal-- historically, Debian was considered